March 11, 2013

 Pour the kosher salt into a small bowl so you can easily dig in as needed.
 Cut the lemon from top to bottom in quarters, leaving half of the lemons connected on one end (this way you can open it up like a flower and shove the salt right in) and some cut all the way through into quarters.
-I like to do it this way so that I can maximize the amount of lemons in the jar and the quartered ones are easier to wedge in than the lemons still attached.
+I like to do it this way so that I can maximize the number of lemons in the jar and the quartered ones are easier to wedge in than the lemons still attached.

-Pack each quadrant with about 1 tablespoon of the salt.
-Push 5 – 6 lemons (however many will fit, don’t be afraid to really smash them in) into the jar and tightly seal the lid.
+Pack each quadrant with about 1 tablespoon of salt.
+Push 5 to 6 lemons (however many will fit, don’t be afraid to really smash them in) into the jar and tightly seal the lid.
 If you want, feel free to add fresh herbs or a bay leaf to the jar before closing.

 Leave lemons on the kitchen counter or in your pantry for up to three weeks.
 Rotate turning the jar upside down, then right side up daily for the first few days.
-They lemons will be ready to use within the first three days of soaking in the salt.
+The lemons will be ready to use within the first three days of soaking in the salt.